ChristopheCVB/TouchPortalPluginSDK/README.md

 [![Library Code Coverage](https://codecov.io/gh/ChristopheCVB/TouchPortalPluginSDK/branch/master/graph/badge.svg)](https://codecov.io/gh/ChristopheCVB/TouchPortalPluginSDK)
 [![Language gradle: Java](https://img.shields.io/lgtm/grade/java/g/ChristopheCVB/TouchPortalPluginSDK.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/ChristopheCVB/TouchPortalPluginSDK/context:java)

-This Project is an SDK to create a Touch Portal Plugin using Java or Kotlin and Gradle
+This Project is an SDK to create a Touch Portal Plugin using Java or Kotlin and Gradle.
+This SDK is a COMPLETE solution which will not only help you connect to communicate with TouchPortal through Actions, Events and States, but it will also help you with the hazzle of packaging

-The Touch Portal Plugin documentation can be found [here](https://www.touch-portal.com/api)
+For further reference, the Touch Portal Plugin documentation can be found [here](https://www.touch-portal.com/api)

 ## Documentation